rad22669/JavaFX/README.md

 # JavaFX
-Graphical User Interfaces with JavaFX
+Examples of Graphical User Interfaces with Java

 ## Synchronisieren des Repositories in einen Ordner